sagieppel/Procedural_Annotated_Images_Generation_Liquid_Transperent_Vessel/README.md

 [PolyHaven](https://polyhaven.com/), [AmbientCg](https://ambientcg.com/), [Shapenet](https://shapenet.org/)

 # How to use:

-1) Go to the “Main” section of the DatasetGeneration.py script  (at the end of the script), in the “input parameter” subsection.
+1) Go to the “Main” section of the main.py script, in the “input parameter” subsection.***
 2) In the "OutFolder" parameter set path to where the generated images should be saved.
 3) In the "HDRI_BackGroundFolder" parameter set path to where the background HDRI (for a start, use the example HDRI_BackGround, supplied)
 4) In the "PBRMaterialsFolder" parameter set path to where the PBR materials (for a start, use the example PBRMaterials folder supplied)